CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 ### Examples

-#### Feature Classes
+#### Feature classes

-Going back to the example of a parking lot with car, lamp post, and tree features, a batch table might look like:
+Going back to the example of a parking lot with car, lamp post, and tree features, a batch table might look like this:

 ```json
 {